Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: LATTICE CODING AND DECODING

-Babai pre-processed the basis with lattice reduction, then applied either the rounding off (i.e., ZF) or nearest plane algorithm (i.e., SIC) \cite{Babai}.
-For SIC, one performs the QR decomposition $\mathbf{B} = \mathbf{QR}$, where $\mathbf{Q}$ has orthogonal columns and $\mathbf{R}$ is an upper triangular matrix \cite{Horn}.
-Multiplying (\ref{MIMOmodel}) on the left with $\mathbf{Q^\dagger}$ we have
+Babai pre-processed the basis with lattice reduction, then applied either the rounding off (i.e., ZF) or nearest plane algorithm (i.e., SIC) \cite {Babai}.
+For SIC, one performs the QR decomposition $\mathbf{B}=\mathbf{QR}$ , where $\mathbf{Q}$ has orthogonal columns and $\mathbf{R}$ is an upper triangular matrix with positive diagonal elements \cite{Horn}.
+Multiplying (\ref{MIMOmodel}) on the left with $\mathbf{Q^{\dagger }}$ we have

-In SIC, the last symbol $x_n$ is estimated first as $\hat{x}_n = \lceil y'_n/r_{n,n}\rfloor$.
-Then the estimate is substituted to remove the interference term in $y'_{n-1}$ when $x_{n-1}$ is being estimated.
+In SIC, the last symbol $x_{n}$ is estimated first as $\hat{x}_{n}=\lceil y_{n}^{\prime }/r_{n,n}\rfloor $.
+Then the estimate is substituted to remove the interference term in $y_{n-1}^{\prime }$ when $x_{n-1}$ is being estimated.
 The procedure is continued until the first symbol is detected.
 That is, we have the following recursion:

-for $i = n, n - 1, ..., 1$.
+for $i=n,n-1,...,1$.